Make your mark

 - Attempting to sell, solicit, or otherwise lure other community members for your own personal or company’s benefit.

 The FTC has pointed out the value of disclosure in certain endorsement-related contexts (for example, see https://www.ftc.gov/tips-advice/business-center/guidance/ftcs-endorsement-guides-what-people-are-asking).
 We ask that you disclose your connection to Red Hat, such as by posting a statement like the following on your blog and social media profiles where you talk about Red Hat:

-The ideal Red Hat Accelerator must be of legal age of majority in their respective jurisdiction (State, Province, or country of primary residence).
-Red Hat Accelerators are tech enthusiasts who are passionate about Red Hat's products, services and technologies.
+The Red Hat Accelerator must be of legal age of majority in their respective jurisdiction (State, Province, or country of primary residence).
+Red Hat Accelerators are customers who are tech enthusiasts and are passionate about Red Hat's products, services and technologies.
 Membership is to individuals, not companies and is not transferable.

 Members will not be chosen from a country that appears on a United States Government exclusion list.
 This also applies to persons who are listed on United States Government list of excluded people.